freeolabini/freeolabini.github.io/_src/en/tweet-this/deliberation.md

 image: /img/freeola.jpg
 title: Free Ola Bini.
 Tweet This!
 ---
-The judges deliberated for 3 hours.
-Then, they read a sentence that said nothing about what was discussed in Ola Bini's audience. #30DaysInJailWithoutEvidence
+It took the judges 3 hours to deliberate.
+Then, they read a sentence that said nothing about what was discussed in Ola Bini's hearing. #30DaysInJailWithoutEvidence